 Funds have been fully allocated for this program.
 The

 application is now closed.

 ABOUT THE SMALL BUSINESS STIMULUS GRANT PROGRAM:

 The funds may be used towards supporting public health and response activities associated with the COVID-19 pandemic.
-Eligible expenditures begin March 1, 2020 through the end of the agreement term, no later than December 30, 2020.
+Eligible expenditures begin March 1, 2020 through the end of the agreement term.

 Of note, nonprofit organizations need to ensure they are registered as a charity in good standing with the California Attorney General AND that they can conduct business in the State of California as defined by the California Secretary of State.
 Specific details for these eligibility criteria are outlined and highlighted below in the Additional Eligibility Criteria sub-section.